Is your child starting school for the very first time?

 The English Program is exclusively in English.
 Core French instruction is introduced in Grade 4.
 In the Core French Program, students learn basic French through songs, games, drama, and interactive activities for a specified period of time daily.

 French Immersion immerses children in the French language, including cultural experiences, when they begin school.
 English language instruction is introduced in Grade 3 and gradually builds to an equal balance of French and English instruction by Grade 5.
 This ensures that students gain effective bilingual skills.
 This program is designed for English speaking parents/guardians so they may support their child to become bilingual.

-All Rainbow Schools will offer an orientation for children who are starting Kindergarten this fall.
-At the orientation session, families will connect with Kindergarten teachers, early childhood educators, school personnel and staff from community agencies.
+All Rainbow Schools will offer an orientation for children who are starting Kindergarten.
+At the orientation, families will connect with teachers, early childhood educators, school personnel and staff from community agencies.

 English and French Immersion

-Kindergarten is offered is all Rainbow elementary schools in English and French Immersion.
+Kindergarten is offered in Rainbow elementary schools in English and French Immersion.